SourceCheckOrg/honorbox-ui/README.md

-# Monetiza HonorBox UI
+# SourceCheck HonorBox UI

-Frontend App (Web UI) for Monetiza's [HonorBox project](https://github.com/monetiza/honorbox).
+Frontend App (Web UI) for SourceCheck's [HonorBox project](https://github.com/SourceCheckOrg/honorbox).

 The application is based on the [Next.js](https://nextjs.org/) framework.

 It's necessary to have the backend application (API server) running.
-More information on that can be found in the [HonorBox API](https://github.com/monetiza/honorbox-api) repository.
+More information on that can be found in the [HonorBox API](https://github.com/SourceCheckOrg/honorbox-api) repository.

 ## Development environment setup